wangziqi2013/wangziqi2013.github.io/_posts/2021-08-31-amoeba-cache.markdown

 of ways, and maintain metadata for replacement accordingly.
 The actual blocks are mapped to the "virtual ways" by their offset into the data array, e.g., on a cache with X virtual ways and data block at data bank offset Y is accessed, then virtual way (Y / X) would be updated as if a block in the virtual way were accessed.
+Simpler algorithms such as LRU can be adapted to fit into Amoeba cache directly without any major change.

+The paper also proposes a design of the locality predictor.
+The predictor is essentially a table of bitmaps, with each bit represent whether a word within a region has been accessed.
+Region blocks are mapped to table entries (with possible aliasing) using either the region address, or the PC plus the offset of the access, or both.
+The table is consulted when a miss is signaled, and it provides information about the access locality within the region that causes the miss.